 [1] A lawyer may assist in making legal services available by participating in the Legal Aid Plan and lawyer referral services and by engaging in programs of public information, education or advice concerning legal matters.

 [2] As a matter of access to justice, it is in keeping with the best traditions of the legal profession to provide services pro bono and to reduce or waive a fee when there is hardship or poverty or the client or prospective client would otherwise be deprived of adequate legal advice or representation.
-The Law Society encourages lawyers to provide public interest legal services and to support organizations that provide services to persons of limited means.
+The Society encourages lawyers to provide public interest legal services and to support organizations that provide services to persons of limited means.

-[3] A lawyer who knows or has reasonable grounds to believe that a client is entitled to Legal Aid should advise the client of the right to apply for Legal Aid, unless the circumstances indicate that the client has waived or does not need such assistance.
+[3] A lawyer who knows or has reasonable grounds to believe that a client is entitled to legal aid should advise the client of the right to apply for legal aid, unless the circumstances indicate that the client has waived or does not need such assistance.

-[4] Right to Decline Representation - A lawyer has a general right to decline a particular representation (except when assigned as counsel by a tribunal), but it is a right to be exercised prudently.
+[4] Right to Decline Representation - A lawyer has a general right to decline a particular representation (except when assigned as counsel by a tribunal), but it is a right to be exercised prudently, particularly if the probable result would be to make it difficult for a person to obtain legal advice or representation.
 Generally, a lawyer should not exercise the right merely because a person seeking legal services or that person's cause is unpopular or notorious, or because powerful interests or allegations of misconduct or malfeasance are involved, or because of the lawyer's private opinion about the guilt of the accused.
 A lawyer declining representation should assist in obtaining the services of another lawyer qualified in the particular field and able to act.
 When a lawyer offers assistance to a client or prospective client in finding another lawyer, the assistance should be given willingly and, except where a referral fee is permitted by section 3.6-6, without charge.

 [4A] This rule addresses the general duty of a lawyer to assist in facilitating access to justice.
 Canada does not follow a “cab rank rule”, so a lawyer is not obliged to accept every case.